claracruet/PCIL_selection_pipeline/Phenotype_filter_example.md

 # 5. Select PCIL (+)

-Search for PCIL (+) within families expected to have an introgression in the gene.
+Identify PCIL (+) lines carrying an introgression that fully spans the target gene, restricting the search to lines that meet the selected phenotypic criterion.

 Here we will use the 'global_available_ids' to filter to those lines we identified having our phenotypes
 ```r